bhudson2/spacevlbi/docs/source/Guide.rst

     * ``UvPlot()`` - Plot of the (u,v) coverage achieved by the array, including the impact of any functional constraints modelled
     * ``AttitudeSphere()`` - Plot of a specified space telescope's attitude sphere in the body-fixed frame including Sun, Earth and Moon positions throughout the simulation and the positions of any spacecraft components that have been modelled
     * ``SolarPanelIncidence()`` - Plot of the angle between the Sun and the spacecraft's panel normal vectors throughout the simulation
-    * ``GroundStationElevation()`` - Plot of the elevation angle from each modelled ground station to a specified space telescope throughout the simulation
+    * ``GroundStationElevation()`` - Plot of the elevation angle from each ground station to a specified space telescope throughout the simulation

 Provided in the Examples folder is the script ``ExampleSetup.py``.
 This script shows how the package can be used to model a VLBI array with a single space